nicksp/dotfiles/setup/README.md

 Creates symlinks to dotfiles by placing them in a home directory.

-## vscode

-Installs `code` command in PATH and enables settings sync from dotfiles.

 ## zsh

 Installs Zsh and registers Zsh as the default shell.